Making Air Travel Safer Through Crew Resource Management

 First Officer: I don't know.

-CRM training is also being used in industrial settings, including offshore oil operations and nuclear power plants.
+CRM training is also being used in air traffic control, firefighting and industrial settings, including offshore oil operations and nuclear power plants.
 The training helps workers in control rooms and emergency command centers avoid making operational errors that may lead to accidents.

 Cooper, G. E., White, M. D., & Lauber, J. K. (Eds).
 (1980).
 Resource management on the flightdeck: Proceedings of a NASA/industry workshop (NASA CP-2120).
 Moffett Field, CA: NASA-Ames Research Center.

-Helmreich, R.L. (in press).
+Helmreich, R.L.
+(2004).
 Managing threat and error to increase safety in medicine.
 In R. Dietrich & K. Jochum (Eds.), Teaming Up.
 Components of Safety under High Risk.
 Aldershot, UK: Ashgate.

 Helmreich, R. L., & Davies, J. M. (1996).
 Human factors in the operating room: Interpersonal determinants of safety, efficiency and morale.
 In A.A.
-Aitkenhead (Ed.), Bailliere's Clinical Anaesthesiology: Safety and Risk Management in Anaesthesia (pp. 277-296).
+Aitkenhead (Ed.), Bailliere's Clinical Anaesthesiology: Safety and Risk Management in Anaesthesia, 277-296.
 London: Bailliere Tindall.

 Helmreich, R. L., & Foushee, H. C. (1993).
 Why crew resource management?
 Empirical and theoretical bases of human factors training in aviation.
-In E. Weiner, B. Kanki, & R. Helmreich (Eds.), Cockpit Resource Management (pp. 3-45).
+In E. Weiner, B. Kanki, & R. Helmreich (Eds.), Cockpit Resource Management, 3-45.
 San Diego, CA: Academic Press.

 Helmreich, R.L., Klinect, J.R., Wilhelm, J.A., Tesmer, B., Gunther, D., Thomas, R., Romeo, C., Sumwalt, R., & Maurino, D. (2002).
 Line Operations Safety Audit (LOSA).
 DOC 9803-AN/761.
 Montreal: International Civil Aviation Organization.